BELIEVE IN YOURSELF? NO PROBLEM!

 Until I find mine, I’ll just keep hammering at the wall.

-A trove of previously published Science Fiction Horror Thriller – plus bonus stories
+It’s a veritable trove of previously published Science Fiction Horror Thriller tales – plus bonus stories

 Featuring: Weird Sex, True Love, Monsters and Mayhem!